dhandeakaharriskearse/terraform-beginner-bootcamp-2023/journal/week0.md

 ## Issues with Terraform Cloud Login and GitPod Workspace
-While following along with the Week O project prep, I attempted to run the `terraform login` command.
+While following along with the Week 0 project prep, I attempted to run the `terraform login` command.
 It launched a wiswig view to generate a token.
 However, it doesn't work as expected in Gitpod VSCode in the browser.

 The workaround it to manually generate a token in Terraform Cloud